proy9714/priyadarshi-digital-garden/_notes/Tree Based Algorithms.md

 	   - How does a tree learn?
 	   - Seeing how to make splits and selecting nodes via code.
 	   - What is information gain?
-	   - What is gini impurity?
+	   - What is Gini impurity?

 -  [**Tree based algorithms - Normalized Nerd**](https://www.youtube.com/playlist?list=PLM8wYQRetTxAl5FpMIJCcJbfZjSB0IeC_)
    - **Resource Type:** 📺 Playlist